formagGinoo/GuiLongchaoReverse/README.md

 ## 3. HybridCLR

 Now we had readable C# assemblies, that could be loaded in tools like [dnSpy](https://github.com/dnSpyEx/dnSpy) or [ILSpy](https://github.com/icsharpcode/ILSpy).
-But i didn't like how i dumped those, and also if they are updated in the future, i don't want to dump them again during runtime using IDA.
+But i didn't like how i dumped them, and also if they are updated in the future, i don't want to dump them again in runtime using IDA.
 So the first thing i did is search for any hint of a `AESDecrypt` method inside those assemblies, in search of the same algorith they used to decrypt the dlls.
 Another bit of luck hit me, i found a similar method, inside Funplus.Archive.dll.
 ```csharp
 public static byte[] AESDecrypt(byte[] cipherText, string strKey)
 {